Spinophorosaurus: Girdles, limbs, and misidentified tail spikes

 Elements originally interpreted as a left and right osteoderm (bone formed in the skin) were found with the holotype skeleton.
 These bones had a roundish base from which a spike-like projection protruded; the inner surfaces were rugose and concave.
 Although found within the pelvic region, Remes and colleagues thought they were situated on the tip of the tail in the living animal, which they considered a distinguishing feature of the genus.
 This position was based on the fact that the left and right elements were found closely together, suggesting they came from near the midline of the body.
 Furthermore, the stiffening of the hind part of the tail by elongated chevrons is also observed in other dinosaurs showing tail clubs or spikes.
 Similar spines were part of a tail club in the related sauropod Shunosaurus; such a tail club was likely not present in Spinophorosaurus, as the hindmost caudal vertebrae became too small.
 The right supposed osteoderm was somewhat larger than the left and slightly different in shape.
 This indicates they did not form a pair; in which case they would probably be simply the mirror-inverted counterpart of one another.
 Rather, these differences indicated two pairs of spines were present originally.

 In 2013, palaeontologists Emanuel Tschopp and Octávio Mateus reexamined the supposed tail spikes and found they did not have the typical rugose surface of osteoderms seen in other armoured dinosaurs, or the club-like expansion seen in Shunosaurus.
 Due to their broken edges, They also doubted whether these elements were of different sizes as originally proposed.
 As these elements were found under the scapula, they instead proposed they represented clavicles, and that the fossils should be reassessed in this regard.
-Vidal and colleagues concurred with this suggestion in 2015 and 2018.
+Vidal and colleagues concurred with this suggestion in 2015 and 2018, and Vidal also followed this interpretation in his 2019 PhD thesis.